Brad Lewis

-Bradford Clark Lewis (born April 29, 1958) is an American film producer, animation director, and politician.
-He produced Antz, the Oscar-winning Ratatouille, and How to Train Your Dragon: The Hidden World.
-He also co-directed Cars 2 and produced Storks.
+Bradford Clark Lewis (born April 29, 1958) is an American film producer, director, writer and politician.
+He produced Antz, the Oscar-winning Ratatouille, Storks, and was nominated for an Academy Award for producing How to Train Your Dragon: The Hidden World.
+He also co-directed Cars 2 for Pixar.
+He is a two-time Emmy winner for his work on The Last Halloween and ABC's Monday Night Football.
 He is a former mayor of the city of San Carlos, California.